 - Establish clarity on what supervision is and is not intended to achieve

-- Explore how to promote growth and development in the individual in terms of emotional and professional maturity, and therefore develop practice in your setting
+- Explore how to promote growth and development in the individual and/or teams in terms of emotional and professional maturity, thus improving practice within your organisation.

-- Look at a framework for Supervision that supports everyone to meet the requirements of their job description and the responsibilities of their role
+- Look at a framework for supervision that supports meeting the requirements of professional roles and positions within an organisation.

-- Enhance awareness of differing types of Supervision including the fundamental theoretical principles that underpin it
+- Enhance awareness of different types of supervision, including the fundamental theoretical principles that underpin them.

-- Begin preparation of a Supervision Policy, suitable to your setting with clear sample written agreements
+- Begin preparation of a Supervision Policy suitable to the organisation, with clear sample written agreements.

-This course is for those who have a supervisory responsibility that requires them to meet regularly with Practitioners to talk about their work, whether this is directly working with children or includes direct family work, those who are responsible for the ‘output’ of others including those who hold the Designated Lead Person for Safeguarding position.
+This course is for those who have a supervisory responsibility that requires them to meet regularly with Practitioners and/or Teams to talk about their work, whether this is directly working with children or includes direct family work, those who are responsible for the ‘output’ of others including those who hold the Designated Lead Person for Safeguarding or Deputy positions.

-This course is suitable for Supervisors/Managers from a range of services, whether Local Authority, Voluntary or Independent Initiatives and Partnerships, including Child Care Services, Children’s Centres, Programme Managers, Local Authority Managers, Early Years/Child Care Provision, Youth, Faith and Education Services.
+This course is suitable for Supervisors/Managers from a range of services, whether Local Authority, Voluntary, Charity or Independent Initiatives and Partnerships, including Child Care Services, Children’s Centres, Programme Managers, Local Authority Managers, Early Years/Child Care Provision, Youth, Faith and Education Services.